Does Mid Tenancy Mediation Help to Sustain Tenancies?

 At the Tenancy Deposit Scheme (TDS), we are always looking for ways to improve the private rental experience for agents, landlords and tenants alike by adding new services and improving existing ones.

-One of those services is TDS Resolution, a free mediation service that aims to facilitate dispute resolution without further action.
+One of those services is ‘Tenancy Redress Service (previously known as TDS Resolution)’, is a free mediation service that aims to facilitate dispute resolution without further action.

-Not to be confused with the adjudication service offered to resolve end-of-tenancy deposit disputes, TDS Resolution focuses on disputes that occur during a tenancy, which as many landlords will be aware, can cause costly delays and time-consuming disputes.
+Not to be confused with the adjudication service offered to resolve end-of-tenancy deposit disputes, the Tenancy Redress Service focuses on disputes that occur during a tenancy, which as many landlords will be aware, can cause costly delays and time-consuming disputes.

 Last year, we extended our mid-tenancy resolution service to include common problems such as repairs, entry rights and property standards.
 Here, we share our results and findings from the past year.